Many butterfly habitats in the wild are in decline, and gardens can provide some species with both food and breeding opportunities.

 The flowers of marjoram or oregano (Origanum vulgare) are a magnet for many varieties of butterfly, including gatekeeper, common blue, small tortoiseshell, peacock, and the meadow brown.
 Its leaves offer larval food for the caterpillars of the mint moth, Pyrausta aurata.

 If left to flower, privet and wild privet, Ligustrum vulgare, their white blooms attract a wide range of butterflies, including speckled wood, comma, holly blue, red admiral and peacock.

 Keep plants well-watered – it means they will produce more nectar for butterflies.

 More shrubs for butterflies

-Both alder buckthorn (Frangula alnus) and purging buckthorn (Rhamnus cathartica) are food plants for the caterpillars of brimstone butterflies.
+Both alder buckthorn (Frangula alnus) and purging buckthorn (Rhamnus cathartica) are food plants for the caterpillars of the brimstone butterfly.

-The insignificant flowers of snowberry (Symphoricarpos) are a nectar source for several insects; the plant is a food source for the caterpillars of the holly blue.
+The insignificant flowers of snowberry (Symphoricarpos) are a nectar source for several insects, while its leaves provide larval food for the holly blue butterfly.